Eduardoreisboattini/Eduardoreisboattini/TermsOfService.md

 ## 9. Contact Us

-If you have any questions, concerns, or requests regarding these Terms or the Repository, please contact us at [insert contact email].
+If you have any questions, concerns, or requests regarding these Terms or the Repository, please contact us at [eduardo.reis@unifesp.br].

 By accessing or using the Repository, you acknowledge that you have read and understood these Terms and agree to be bound by them.